shorebirdtech/old_repo/updater/README.md

 arguments, etc).
 The reason for this is that it lets the Rust code feel natural and also gives us maximum flexibility in the future for exposing more in the C API without having to refactor the internals of the library.

-## MVP

-updater check
--- says yes / no for update
-updater path
--- tells which the current path to use it. updater update
--- does synchronous update, polling for status regularly?

-API
-- check if there is an update
-- tell us which .so to load
-- start an update
-- give status on the update in progress
-- cancel an update
--

 ## Notes
 * https://github.com/RubberDuckEng/safe_wren has an example of building a rust library and exposing it with a C api.